Betty May: Fourth marriage

 According to May, after her return to England, she married for the fourth time, a journalist she nicknamed Carol whose real name was Noel Mostyn Sedgwick (1902–1970).
 Sedgwick was an editor for The Shooting Times and Country Magazine.
 May wrote that they moved to live with Sedgwick's mother in the countryside where Sedgwick divided his time between field sports, writing about field sports and talking about them in the local pub.

 May writes in Tiger Woman, that one day they visited a local rookery which Sedgwick thought overcrowded.
-He spent hours shooting the birds and May had to break the necks of those that fell to the ground alive.
+He spent hours shooting the rooks and May had to break the necks of those that fell to the ground alive.
 She found the work disgusting.
 A rook-pie was made which she refused to eat.
 Soon after, Sedgwick fell ill with a high temperature and vomiting.
 May left the house after her mother-in-law accused her of poisoning Sedgwick with the meals she had prepared.

 By the 1930s, she was again describing herself as divorced.